na-na-hi/renget/archive/utpgo.md

 #Day 0 : The Sorting Ceremony

 "*Tick tock tick tock...*"
-Regaining consciousness, Margaret laid in bed, her senses focused on the tangle that were her interlocked fingers; on the horrible ticking of that damned clock.
+Regaining consciousness, Margaret was laying in bed, her senses focused on the tangle that were her interlocked fingers; on the horrible ticking of that blasted clock.
 "*Clock?*" she thought, as she gathered her thoughts, carefully untangling her hands; the fear of breaking them in the back of her mind.
 She felt unfamiliar bedsheets burning her skin; noisy conversations; *music*.
-Slowly opening her eyes she scanned the room: It was a cramped room, with only a bed; a dresser; a mirror and a chair with her bag sitting on it.
-She rubbed her eyes, yawned and stretched; she felt surprisingly comfortable despite her legs feeling like they were on fire from the subpar fabric.
+Slowly opening her eyes she scanned her surroundings: It was a cramped room, with only a bed; a dresser; a mirror and a chair with her bag sitting on it.
+She rubbed her eyes, yawned and stretched; she felt surprisingly comfortable despite her legs feeling like they were on fire from the cheap fabric.

 "*Knock knock knock*"
 "*...Yes..?*" said Margaret.